-Angiosperms come in a variety of forms including trees, herbs, submerged aquatics, bulbs and epiphytes.
+Angiosperms come in a variety of forms including trees, herbs, submerged aquatics, bulbs, and epiphytes.
 The largest plant families are orchids, legumes (beans) and compositae (daisies).
 To-date, there is an estimated of over 350,000 species of ﬂowering plants or angiosperms.

-Tongkat Ali grows in the under storey of lowland forests and typically survives on a wide variety of soils but thrives better in an acidic, well-drained soil.
+Tongkat Ali grows in the understory of lowland forests and typically survives on a wide variety of soils but thrives better in an acidic, well-drained soil.
 It grows to a height of about 12 meters, generally without or at most one to two branches.
 It has pinnate leaves about 1 meter in length that tend to crowd towards the end of the branches.

 One of the characteristics of the stem is noticeable scars are often found where the lower leaves fall off.
 Each leaf has about 20 to 30 leaﬂets, in almost opposite pairs of dark green with an ovate-lanceolate shape, ending with one leaﬂet at the tip of the leaf.
 Being a ﬂowering plant (angiosperm), Tongkat Ali bears either male (with sterile pistil) or female ﬂowers (with sterile stamens).

 Each ﬂower has a green calyx lobe with ﬁve red petals.
-The fruit is an oval—shaped drupe and yellowish- brown in colour.
+The fruit is an oval-shaped drupe and yellowish- brown in color.
 The ﬂowers are borne on densely branched clusters, about 60 to 70cm in length from the leaf axils.

 In the ﬁeld cultivation of E. longifolia, some fast-growing shady trees usually are planted near it or it can be grown under other existing tree species.
-The plants can be harvested after 4 years (for the active compounds to become concentrated in the roots), when they are pulled out of the soil and have their taproots harvested.
+The plants can be harvested after 4 years (for the active compounds to become concentrated in the roots) when they are pulled out of the soil and have their taproots harvested.